rodrigogalura/tuner/docs/advanced-features/expansion.md

 - Use expansion only for the data you really need.
   Over-expanding can impact performance.
-- Always provide an alias when you plan to apply other modifiers (columns, sort, filter).
+- Always provide an alias when you plan to apply other modifiers (fields, sort, filter).
-- Combine columns with expand to keep responses lightweight.
+- Combine fields with expand to keep responses lightweight.
 - Sort and filter expanded relationships carefully to avoid unexpected results.

 > Expansion makes your APIs smarter and more consumer-friendly — clients can tune the exact shape of the response they want.